 Papers in progress

 In addition to the papers included in my dissertation, I am also working on a few papers in epistemology and philosophy of language.
-These papers are in progress; for a draft, please email me (firstname.lastname@example.org).
+These papers are in progress; click the titles to view the abstracts.
+For a draft, please email me (email@example.com).